2026 Daytona 500 odds, predictions, start time, date: Picks from proven NASCAR model

 Mike McClure's expert model reveals its surprising picks and NASCAR props for the 2026 Daytona 500 on Sunday, Feb.
 15

-Other favorites include Austin Cindric and Byron at +1300 and Chase Elliott and Larson at Larson +1400.
+Other favorites include Austin Cindric and Byron at +1300 and Chase Elliott and Larson at +1400.
+Ricky Stenhouse is a +3000 longshot to become a two-time winner.
 The 200-lap race from the 2.5-mile asphalt track is scheduled to start at 2:30 p.m.
-ET from the 2.5-miles asphalt track.
+ET.
 Before making any 2026 Daytona 500 picks or NASCAR predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every lap of NASCAR action 10,000 times.
 All told, the model has nailed a whopping 29 winners since 2021 and hit 11 winners in 2025.
 Anyone following his NASCAR betting picks at their favorite sportsbooks could have seen huge returns.